Literature / The Leonard Regime

 - Tracking Device: Tracking devices are mentioned to be in all cell phones and cars by the time the story takes place.
 Subverted when the heroes used old fashion phones and radios to avoid cell phones, and use custom built or official government vehicles to avoid tracked cars.

-- Twenty Minutes into the Future: The story takes place in the 2040s, but technology has not advanced quite as far as one would expect it to.
+- 20 Minutes into the Future: The story takes place in the 2040s, but technology has not advanced quite as far as one would expect it to.

 - Urban Warfare: All of the fighting takes place in urban areas.